 A Brighter Future for Your Hormones

+Maintaining adequate vitamin D levels is a simple yet powerful way to support your hormonal health.
 So, soak up some sun, add a few vitamin D-rich foods to your plate, and talk to your doctor about supplementation.
 Your hormones will thank you!

 - Irani, M., & Merhi, Z. (2014).
-Role of vitamin D in ovarian physiology and its implication in reproduction: a systematic review.
+Role of vitamin D in ovarian physiology and its implication in reproduction.
 Fertility and Sterility, 102(2), 460-468.

 - Anifandis, G., et al. (2019).
 Vitamin D and human reproduction: a narrative review of the evidence.
 Reproductive Biology and Endocrinology, 17(1), 91.